easyuc/EasyUC/README.md

 initial experiment, we used manual message routing to model the coroutine-style communication of UC.

-The case study is complete, giving us confidence that our EasyCrypt UC architecture is sound.
+The proof is complete (but still being cleaned up), giving us confidence that our EasyCrypt UC architecture is sound.
 But it involved heavy use of manual symbolic execution, guided by case analysis.
 Consequently, in order for this approach to scale-up to realistic protocols, various improvements will be necessary.